| WHAT THE STUDENTS DO After a solid grounding in the technical building blocks

 the website.
 Students are also showed a video (8 minutes)

+which documents previous students' experiences and their advice.
 Students are told that this task will take approximately

 15 hours.